 The Incident Command System (ICS) and National Incident Management System (NIMS) will be used to coordinate emergency response and recovery operations at the disaster scene(s).
-The ICS/NIMS organization will maintain communications and coordination with the Sedgwick County EOC at all times as detailed by this plan.
+The ICS/NIMS organization will maintain communications and coordination with the Sedgwick County Emergency Operations Center at all times as detailed by this plan.

 Sedgwick County Emergency Management may activate Mutual Aid Agreements with neighboring jurisdictions.
 They may also recommend that the Sedgwick County BOCC declare a local state of emergency and make a formal request for state assistance.
-The following positions are authorized to request resources by contacting the Kansas Division of Emergency Management.
+The following positions are authorized to request resources by contacting Adjutant General's Office, Kansas Division of Emergency Management.

-- 1. The Sedgwick County Emergency Manager or designee - 2.
-Any designated personnel authorized by the Sedgwick County Emergency Manager or designee
+- 1. The Sedgwick County Director of Emergency Management - 2.
+Any designated personnel authorized by Sedgwick County Director of Emergency Management